 As one of the most reliable small business lenders, Fora Financial comes highly recommended by us.
 They specialize in helping small businesses and loan applications are handled swiftly.

 Merchant cash advances are lump sum payments available to borrowers using future credit/debit card sales as repayment.
-Fast cash with no collateral upfront doesn’t require good credit; however, high interest rates and daily minimum payments can disrupt cash flow.
+Fast cash with no collateral upfront doesn’t require good credit; however, high-interest rates and daily minimum payments can disrupt cash flow.
 Requiring only three months in business and a minimum personal credit score of 550, Rapid Finance is our choice for merchant cash advances with funds of up to $500,000 available in 24 hours.
-Read more in the full Rapid Finance review.

 Referred to as accounts receivable financing, restaurant owners get a capital advance in exchange for unpaid invoices.
 Invoice factoring involves selling your outstanding invoices to an invoice factoring company at a discount, while invoice financing requires paying off the advanced capital on unpaid invoices with interest.
 Lenders finance 85% of the total invoice and the final 15% upon full payment.
 These loans are easier to get, and freeing up your cash flow is always a win-win situation.